TjuAachen/TjuAachen.github.io/_posts/2018-06-05-Being-farsighted.md

 date:   2018-6-05 16:53:00 -0600
 categories: jekyll update
 ---
 This is the first thread in June.
-It is sad to see that many classmates have submitted their papers for review, but no breakthrough is made by by me recently.
+It is sad to see that many classmates have submitted their manuscripts for review, but no breakthrough is made by me recently.

 In my mind, it was unfair.
 Since in terms of amount of work and difficulties, my research is uncomparable.
 How could I be left behind by the other students given that I am so hard working and ternacious?